-Walk 50 metres above the Huon River Valley on the Tahune Airwalk, which is about an hour and a half drive from the city.
+Walk 50 meters above the Huon River Valley on the Tahune Airwalk, 1.5 hours’ drive from the city.

 Enjoy strolling amongst the treetops and get a bird’s eye view of the luscious forest and mesmerising Huon River below.
-Stay a little longer and explore the walking tracks on the ground so you can see this beautiful part of Tasmania from all angles.
+Stay longer to explore walking tracks and see this beautiful part of Tasmania from all angles.